 Only a small portion of Somerville residents participate in decisions that influence them.
 Although the City benefits from an actively engaged segment of the population, this group is small compared to the city's population.
-Because there are significant costs to being part of the decision-making process, most residents cannot, or choose not to participate.
+Because there are significant costs to being part of the decisionmaking process, most residents cannot, or choose not to participate.
 The time needed to be effective, access to childcare, and language are all barriers for many residents that limit their ability to attend community meetings and public hearings.
 For others, not understanding what the process is and how to make their voice heard prevents them from having input in the decisions that influence them.
 In a time when Somerville is undergoing significant changes, ensuring that all residents can have a voice in these changes is a critical challenge facing the city.

-Another important challenge is the speed and transparency with which decisions are made.
+Another important challenge is the speed and transparency

+with which decisions are made.
 It can be difficult for residents to understand how decisions that affect them directly were made and what the reasoning behind them was.
 Also, some decisions, such as the zoning overhaul, have taken so long to be made that maintaining active participation throughout the process is difficult and the conditions under which decisions are considered has changed.

 Perhaps Somerville's greatest challenge in governance is its lack of control over the regional forces that impacts its residents in significant ways.
 Somerville is a small part of a large metropolitan area and participates in a regional market for housing, relies on a regional system of public transportation, and works in a regional economy.
-The Sustainable Neighborhoods Working Group Report noted that Somerville housing prices increase when employment opportunities grow in Boston and Cambridge, and when new construction is limited in surrounding communities, or when MBTA access is not expanded to new areas.
+The Sustainable Neighborhoods Working Group Report noted that Somerville housing prices increase when employment opportunities grow in Boston and Cambridge, and when new construction is limited in surrounding communities, or

+Did you know that the City gets about 100,000 calls to the 311 system yearly?
+The calls are picked up quickly (less than 20 seconds) and hold times are less than 30 seconds.
+The average call time is about 2:30.
+Have a question?
+Give the City a ring at 3-1-1 from a landline phone or 617-666-3311 from a cell phone or outside of Somerville. when MBTA access is not expanded to new areas.
 Highways that serve the northeast metro area pollute the air that residents of East Somerville breathe6.
 Many of the problems that Somerville residents experience have regional causes and will require regional solutions that are beyond the City government's jurisdiction.
 Finding ways to build coalitions, inspire action, and enforce collaboration is a critical challenge that the City will need to address in order to tackle its residents' largest problems.